-For our Capstone project, we made a two-player video game console based on BMO, which is one of the main characters from the hit TV show, "Adventure Time".
-The console has a retro feel to it, including a fun, educational 8-bit game that promotes collaboration between players.
-The game, and the console, is controlled by the two USB plugin joystick controllers attached to the console.
-The finished product of our project is called EMO, which stands for Educational Multiplayer Outlet.
+For our Capstone project, we created a two-player video game console inspired by BMO, which is the name of one of the main characters from the hit TV show Adventure Time.
+The console features a retro aesthetic and includes a fun, educational 8-bit game designed to promote collaboration, improve teamwork, and enhance reading comprehension skills.
+The game is operated using two USB plug-in joystick controllers, and we named our finished product EMO, which stands for Educational Multiplayer Outlet.